 #104 The Limehouse Golem (2016)

-Why You Should Watch: This gothic mystery with Jack the Ripper-like murders has fascinating characters and a wonderful gothic atmosphere.
+Why You Should Watch: This mystery with Jack the Ripper-like slayings has fascinating characters and a wonderful atmosphere.
 Plus, it stars Bill Nighy and other period drama favorites like Douglas Booth, Olivia Cooke, and Sam Reid!

-Content Note: Rated R for violence, sexuality, and nudity.
+Content Note: Rated R for violence, sensuality, and nudity.